Alita2199/collaborative-task-manager/README.md

 Collaborative Task Manager
-A real-time web application for team collaboration and task management, built with Node.js, Express.js, and MongoDB.
+A real-time web application designed for team collaboration and task management, built using Node.js, Express.js, and MongoDB.

 Technologies Used
 Backend: Node.js, Express.js, MongoDB